foluke-ui-kit/start-react/STARTHERE.md

 - `npm run build` : Package for production  removes all the development files and runs webpack -p(roduction)
 - `npm run development`: Development watches for changes build with mapping - launches browsersync and webpack in watch mode.
 - `npm run liveview` : Liveview fires up BrowserSync and launches you default browser
+- `npm run webpack` : Use webpack to build and watch in production mode

 Cleans the app directory and complies and bundles your components